-Only Recommend Trusted Products
+Recommend Trusted Products

 You probably would feel terrible misleading your audience so only promote products or services that you trust, love, and would use.
 Your audience will appreciate your honesty and you’ll become an authority of time for your great recommendations.

 Take this blog, for example, the all tech category focuses on the top products in a category rather than every new product in a category.
 I’m not trying to confuse my audience by recommending every single product that may have a high commission.
 Some products have a 1% commission while others have an 8% commission.

-Keep It Simple
+Keep Affiliate Marketing Reviews Simple

-Don’t waste your audience’s time by recommending 5-10 products every blog post.
+Don’t waste your audience’s time by recommending 25+ products in every blog post.
 Some readers may prefer a roundup of the top 3 products in a category.
-Keep it simple and try to only write about the best of the best for the category.
+Keep your reviews simple and try to only write about the best of the best for the category.

 I’m not the best at this but I’ve revised many old blog posts and plan to not overload my audience going forward.
 I had to remind myself why I started blogging… because I was tired of reading product reviews that compared 25+ products.

 This approach isn’t for everyone as it can be extremely difficult to convince your audience of something you love and trust in less than 800-1,000 words.
 Trying this approach can be rewarding though and if done correctly can give your audience high value without overwhelming them.

-Create Long Shareable Content
+Create Shareable Affiliate Marketing Content